anshukumari2001/Make-Invisible-/README.md

 # Make-Invisible-
-With the help of opencv I made a program that help us to make ourselves  invisible
+With the help of opencv I made a program that help us to make ourselves  invisible using red color